La-Kirby-Team/BDR-Project/CdC.md

 ---

 ### **5. Constraints**
-- **Required Technologies**:
 - **Database**: PostgreSQL for the relational database.
 - **Backend**: Java with JDBC for database connectivity, ensuring manual SQL query writing and execution.
 - **Frontend**: HTML/CSS with possible use of Bootstrap for a responsive web-based interface.

 ---